Return to Fern Hill Home Page Fern Hill Arabians

 1985 grey mare, 15.1 hands, Bred by Fern Hill Arabians, Lenoir City, TN

 Tsunday was Farah's 4th filly.
 She is big and pretty, very feminine, pleasant to ride, but a bit lazy.
-She enjoys the quiet life on the farm.
-Shown at left with her foal, Dancer.
+She hated the showring, and much prefers the quiet life on the farm.
+Shown at left with her foal, Dancer, in 1994.

 Felicity Rose (Ivanhoe Tsultan x Farah-Rose)